- Prospective Students

 If the official document is not in English, you must also include a separate English translation by the university or by a certified professional translator.
 You may send a certified copy of the official document instead of the original.

-To avoid delays in processing your application, we suggest that you ask to have your TOEFL, IELTS, or PTE Academic scores sent to USC Marshall when you pre-register for the examination.
-You can also upload copies of your TOEFL IELTS, or PTE Academic scores — and your GMAT or GRE scores — with your application.
+To avoid delays in processing your application, we suggest that you ask to have your TOEFL or IELTS scores sent to USC Marshall when you pre-register for the examination.
+You can also upload copies of your TOEFL or IELTS scores with your application.
+Official scores must be received directly from the testing service and date no earlier than 2 years (24 months) prior to the start of your intended first term at USC.

 International Degree Verification